aws-solutions-library-samples/guidance-for-managing-aws-quotas-through-automation/README.md

 ### AWS account requirements

+1. [Enable IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/enable-identity-center.html) to your AWS account
-1. A S3 bucket to store the guidance artifacts (Lambda function code, configuration and deployment files)
+2. A S3 bucket to store the Guidance artifacts (Lambda function code, configuration and deployment files)
-2. Multi-account deployments require the following resource policy applied to the S3 bucket where files will be stored.
-Replace ORG_ID for your organization identifier:
+2. For Multi-account deployments [apply the following resource policy to the S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/add-bucket-policy.html).
+Replace ORG_ID for your organization identifier.
+You can get your ORG_ID from the [settings](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_view_org.html) view of your AWS Organizations.
   ```{```
 ```    "Version": "2012-10-17",```
 ```    "Statement": [{```